phaith/scala-fundamental/FunctionalProgrammingExercises1.md

     def multiply(a:Int,b:Int):Int
     ```

-4. write function `calc` which takes 2 integers and 1 function that which takes 2 integers and returns the result.
+4. write function `calc` which takes 2 integers and 1 function which takes 2 integers and returns the result.
 //try to pass C1,C2,C3 into C4
     ```scala
     def calc(a:Int,b:Int, c: (Int,Int) => Int)